-9.1 9.2 Catalist Rule 1204 (10) (cont'd) The bases for the Board's view are as follows:

-- 1. Assurance has been received from the Managing Director and CFO that the financial records have been properly maintained and the financial statements give a true and fair view of the Company's operations and finances; - 2.
-The Board has received the assurance from the Managing Director and other key management personnel regarding the adequacy and effectiveness of the Company's risk management and internal control systems; - 3.
-An internal audit has been done by the IA and significant matters highlighted to the AC and key management personnel were appropriately addressed; - 4.
-Key management personnel regularly evaluates, monitors and reports to the AC on material risks; and - 5.
+9.1 In relation to the major risks faced by the Company, including financial, operational, compliance, (a) 9.2 information technology and sustainability, please state the bases for the Board's view on the adequacy Catalist Rule and effectiveness of the Company's internal controls and risk management systems.
+1204 (10) The Board, with the concurrence of the AC, is of the view that the Company's internal controls (including financial, operational, compliance and information technology controls) and risk management systems were adequate and effective for FY2024.
+The bases for the Board's view are as follows: Assurance has been received from the MD and CFO that the financial records have been properly 1 maintained and the financial statements give a true and fair view of the Company's operations and finances: 2.
+The Board has received the assurance from the MD and other key management personnel regarding the adequacy and effectiveness of the Company's risk management and internal control systems; An internal audit has been done by the IA and significant matters highlighted to the AC and key 3. management personnel were appropriately addressed; 4.
+Key management personnel regularly evaluates, monitors and reports to the AC on material risks; and 5.
 Discussions were held between the AC and the IA in the absence of the key management personnel to review and address any potential concerns.
+The Company is gradually placing emphasis on sustainability and will implement appropriate policies and

-The Company is gradually placing emphasis on sustainability and would implement appropriate policies and programmes when the opportunities arise.
-In addition, the Company has ongoing efforts to achieve and meet best practices set by industry standards for projects, in particular to environmental and workplace safety standards; this has been affirmed by the Group's receipt of several accreditations and awards, such as the BCA Green & Gracious Builder Award and the bizSAFE Star for FY2023.
+The Company is gradually placing emphasis on sustainability and will implement appropriate policies and programmes when the opportunities arise.
+In addition, the Company has ongoing efforts to achieve and meet best practices set by industry standards for projects, in particular to environmental and workplace safety standards; this has been affirmed by the Group's receipt of several accreditations and awards, such as the BCA Green & Gracious Builder Award and the bizSAFE Star for FY2024.